Table of Contents

 It remains unclear how many USDA employees work at the Braddock Place facility.
 The department did not respond to a request for that information last July.

-The ownership change and pending federal departure could reshape the commercial landscape along the Braddock Road Metro corridor, where the federal presence has been a longstanding anchor.
-It is unclear whether the new ownership entity has plans to reposition the property or seek new tenants.
+The ownership change and pending federal departure raise questions about the future of the Braddock Road Metro corridor, where the federal presence has been a longstanding commercial anchor.
+The Alexandria Brief has reached out to Kawa Capital Management for comment on its plans for the property.